New Pakistan government says willing to curb fuel subsidies

-Pakistan’s new finance minister on Friday agreed with IMF recommendations to reduce fuel subsidies, pledging to pursue structural reforms to boost a crisis-wracked economy.
+Pakistan’s new finance minister on Friday agreed with IMF recommendations to reduce fuel subsidies and end a business tax amnesty scheme, pledging to pursue structural reforms to boost a crisis-wracked economy.

-The International Monetary Fund in 2019 approved a $6 billion loan over three years for Pakistan but disbursement has been slowed down by concerns on the pace of reforms.
+The International Monetary Fund (IMF) in 2019 approved a $6 billion loan over three years for Pakistan but disbursement has been slowed by concerns about the pace of reforms.

 Finance Minister Miftah Ismail, who took office this month after a previous government lost a no-confidence vote, said he had “good discussions” with the IMF on a visit during the Washington-based lender’s annual spring meetings.

 “They’ve talked about removing the subsidy on fuel.
-I agree with them,” Ismail, himself a former International Monetary Fund economist, said at the Atlantic Council.
+I agree with them,” Ismail, himself a former IMF economist, said at the Atlantic Council.

 “We can’t afford to do the subsidies that we’re doing.
 So we’re going to have to curtail this,” he said.

-He said that former prime minister Imran Khan set a “trap” for his successors through heavy subsidies on fuel.
+He said that former prime minister Imran Khan, seeking to avoid ouster, set a “trap” for his successors through heavy subsidies on fuel and electricity, as well as a tax amnesty scheme for businesses — measures that derailed a disbursement from the IMF loan.

+“He gave an amnesty to businesses for setting up factories so that they don’t have to pay taxes, or even if they evaded taxes that’s ok,” Ismail told reporters at an event organized by Pakistan’s embassy.

-Pakistan’s new Prime Minister Shehbaz Sharif has vowed to jumpstart a moribund economy, certain to be a major issue in elections due by late next year.
+The country’s new Prime Minister Shehbaz Sharif has vowed to jumpstart a moribund economy, certain to be a major issue in elections due next year.

 Pakistan has repeatedly sought international support and suffers from a chronically weak tax base.